Valuable Pottery Marks: Identification Guide & What Matters in 2025

 2. Wedgwood’s Iconic “W”

-Chances are if you’ve been reading about porcelain at all, you’ve read the name Wedgwood — with one of the most valuable pottery marks.
+Chances are if you’ve been reading about porcelain at all, you’ve read the name Wedgwood, with one of the most valuable pottery marks.
 The founder, Josiah Wedgwood, is often called the “Father of English Potters,” which tells you something about his reputation.

 3. Delft Blue Pottery

-Delft pottery is some of the most valuable, but it is also some of the trickiest to identify.
+Delft pottery is some of the most valuable, but it is also one of the trickiest to identify.
 Keep in mind that the word “Delft” doesn’t signify a brand, so always check these pieces against a pottery marks identification guide or consult an expert.

 Delft pottery originated in the Netherlands in the 1650s, and it is a combination of European and Asian cultures.
 You’ll be able to spot Delft pottery by its most iconic blue and white color scheme, but later pieces do incorporate other colors, as well.